About HCC (hepatocellular carcinoma)

 Your doctor will contact you with the results within a few weeks of your surveillance investigations (blood test and ultrasound).
 They will do this by phone or by letter.

-If the surveillance has found abnormalities, your doctor will arrange for you to have a more detailed liver scan (called an MRI) before they discuss the results with you.
+If the surveillance has found abnormalities, your doctor will arrange for you to have an MRI (Magnetic Resonance Imaging) scan or a CT (Computerised Tomography) scan.

 Contact information